 Both my kids were part of an “open adoption.”
 Open adoptions are a wonderful opportunity for a birth mom to decide where her baby will be placed.
 It’s good to work with a family services agency that will advocate for the birth mom as well as the couple.
 We found this made everyone feel a lot more comfortable during a process that can, at times, be tense and emotional.

 It’s amazing how much the moms on the school yard like to flirt with the gay dads.
-Hard to pinpoint the root of Will & Grace syndrome… except that we have so much in common with so many of the moms.
+Hard to pinpoint the root of the Will & Grace syndrome, except that we have so much in common with so many of the moms.
 We tend to be nurturers.
 We can talk endlessly about carpools and the best places for our kids to take gymnastics and Tae Kwon Do.
 We love to gossip.
 We’re great listeners.
-Oh.
-And we like to sleep with men.
-But will never sleep with their husbands.
+Oh—and we like to sleep with men, but will never sleep with their husbands.
 Let’s face it.
 We’re quite possibly the best friends these gals will ever have.

 Gay dads are often faced with the question from uninformed breeders: “which one of you is ‘the mom?’”
 In traditional families—ones with one mother and one father—each parent takes on certain roles dictated by instinct or evolution or just years of societal imprinting.
-But let’s face it — there are just some things that moms do that dads can’t do, like giving birth and breastfeeding.
-And maybe this initial bond between babies and their moms leads them to become the Band-Aid supplying, tear-wiping, lunch-making nurturers, while Dads are often relied upon to be the disciplining, rough-housing, shoulder-carrying-through-the zoo, protectors.
-In a home with two dads, both take on both roles — at different times.
+But let’s face it, there are just some things moms do that dads can’t do, like giving birth and breastfeeding.
+And maybe this initial bond between babies and their moms leads them to become the Band-Aid supplying, tear-wiping, lunch-making nurturers, while Dads are often relied upon to be the disciplining, rough-housing, shoulder-carrying-through-the zoo protectors.
+In a home with two dads, both take on both roles, at different times.
 And while neither of us, as far as I know, had the ability to breastfeed, we developed our nurturing instincts during those crucial bottle-feeding years.
-And two dads will yin-yang the roles they play in their kids’ lives, see-sawing the “mom” duties and the “dad” duties as necessary.
+Two dads will yin-yang the roles they play in their kids’ lives, see-sawing the “mom” duties and the “dad” duties as necessary.

 What is it about a “before-and-after” that we gays find so satisfying?
 Well.
 Put us in a parental role and we go to town.
 Our kids wake up their sleepy-eyed, bed-headed selves, and it’s up to us to make their transformation!
-As long as the kids let us, we’re happy to pick out their clothes, making sure the leggings pick up a hint of some color in the top — and perhaps a sweater-vest over the t-shirt and a pair of skinny jeans for our sons?
-Yes.
+As long as the kids let us, we’re happy to pick out their clothes, making sure the leggings pick up a hint of some color in the top, and perhaps a sweater-vest over the T-shirt and a pair of skinny jeans for our sons.
 Very cute.
 Put-together without looking like we tried too hard.
 Then there’s a bit of a daddy-brawl over who gets to brush their hair.
-Let’s face it: we were jealous of our sisters who spent hours brushing their Barbies’ hair.
+Let’s face it: We were jealous of our sisters who spent hours brushing their Barbies’ hair.
 Now it’s our turn!

-Women on planes prefer giving advice to gay dads than watch an in-flight movie.
+Women on planes prefer giving advice to gay dads over watching an in-flight movie.
 Even if you offer to pay.
 And it stars Julia Roberts.
 Turbulence will not stop them.
 Nothing will stop them.
 Except maybe if one of the dads were to turn into a woman.